JavaScriptForEverything/microservice-stubhub/auth/readme.md

             port:
               number: 5000              # app running on container and also service mapped to 5000 ...

+$ skaffold dev 		                                # Run skafold in development mode
+$ skaffold dev -v debug                                 # for more details in debug more

 Browser: http://mydomain.com/api/users/me 		# => { ... }
 ```